 The scheme provides for a minimum reservation of 75% of the seats for girls belonging to SC, ST, OBC or minority communities and priority for the remaining 25%, to girls from families below the poverty line

 Objectives: Gender disparities persist even today in rural areas and among disadvantaged communities.
 The enrolment trends indicate that there remain significant gaps in the enrolment of girls at the elementary level as compared to boys, especially at the upper primary levels.
 The objective of KGBV is to ensure access and quality education to the girls of disadvantaged groups of society by setting up residential schools at upper primary level.

-The Scheme of the KGBV ran as a separate scheme but in harmony with the Sarva Shiksha Abhiyan (SSA), National Programme for Education of Girls at Elementary Level(NPEGEL) and Mahila Samakya(MS) for two years, but has since 1st April, 2007 merged with the SSA programme as a separate component of the programme.
+The Scheme of the KGBV ran as a separate scheme but in harmony with the Sarva Shiksha Abhiyan (SSA), National Programme for Education of Girls at Elementary Level(NPEGEL) and Mahila Samakya(MS) for two years, but has since 1st April 2007 merged with the SSA program as a separate component of the program.

 Scope/Coverage of the Scheme:

 The scheme would be applicable only in those identified Educationally Backward Blocks (EBBs) where, as per census data of 2001, the rural female literacy is below the national average and gender gap in literacy is more than the national average.

 Among these blocks, schools may be set up in areas with concentration of tribal population, with low female literacy and/or a large number of girls out of school; concentration of SC, OBC and minority populations, with low female literacy and/ or a large number of girls out of school; areas with low female literacy; or areas with a large number of small, scattered habitations that do not qualify for a school.
 The criteria for eligible EBB will be the same as in the NPEGEL scheme of SSA